santimirandarp/documents/md/networks/communication.md

 In the application layer (7) we choose an application to connect to a server.
 We will need to input an address, and maybe a port (or it will use the default port).
 The switch has a MAC table, mapping MAC addresses to Port Numbers.
 When a device sends a message for the first time, it links its MAC address to the Port.

 But wait.
 We're on layer 7.
-When we press "connect" a session is started between host and server; the data is broken into packages, and some information is added.
+When we press "connect" a session is started between host and server; the data might be encrypted (layer 6) and later on is broken into packages.
+Some extra information is added.
 The packet is capped in the Router/IP/Network layer if the IPs are known.
 And they are capped again in layer 2 Switch/MAC/Data Link Layer using the MAC addresses from the mentioned table. (this is the capsulation process)

+In the reverse process, data is decrypted on layer 6.

 If the MAC address is not known Address Resolution Protocol comes into play.
 And it's a way to find MACs from IPs.